-(a) Statutory Sources of Authority
+(a) Statutory sources of authority

-A legal entity is a creature of statute; it and its managers and agents have only such authority to act as is conferred by or pursuant to statutes (principally the Commercial Code), or legally permitted provisions of the articles of incorporation or by-laws.
+A legal entity is a creature of statute; it and its managers and agents have only the authority to act as is conferred by or pursuant to statutes (principally the Commercial Code), or legally permitted provisions of the articles of incorporation or bylaws.

-Foreign entities may also establish branches in the Slovak Republic with especially favorable treatment for business entities from European Union Member States and OECD member countries.
+Foreign entities may also establish branches in the Slovak Republic with especially favorable treatment for business entities from EU member states and OECD member countries.
 The most commonly used corporate forms are the limited liability company and joint stock company.
 Foreign individuals may also do business in the Slovak Republic on the basis of a trade license issued by the Slovak Trade Licensing Office.

-(b) Foundation and Incorporation
+(b) Foundation and incorporation